ArmandoSaboia/Data_Science_Projects/README.md

 #### If you would like to contribute to any of the projects or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License
-####This repository is licensed under the [license name].
+#### This repository is licensed under the MIT Licence.
 Please see the LICENSE file for more details.

 ## Contact
 #### If you have any questions or inquiries, you can reach me at [your contact information].